devil10/Reinforcement-Learning/README.md

-# This repository povides codes for various reinforcement learning algorithms.These codes are solutions to problems created
+# This repository provides codes for various reinforcement learning algorithms.These codes are solutions to problems
 # by Denny Britz on his repository